iffybooks/router-hack-day/README.md

 - CH341 is the tool to flash the firmware chip itself.

+## Thanks!

+Many thanks to Jim, [mbm], Anthony, Mattie, Steve, and everyone else who's contributed to this project.
+(PRs welcome if your name belongs here.)

-## Additional notes to finish(?)
+## Additional notes to add(?)

 Part of the firmware is compressed with JFS2, and part of it uses TRX.

-TRX format starts with HR0 in all caps.
+The TRX-formatted part starts with **HR0** in all caps.

 You can use [BinDiff](https://www.zynamics.com/software.html) to compare firmware files.